 In order to obtain approval to market a biologic in the United States, a BLA must be submitted to the FDA that provides data from nonclinical studies and clinical trials and manufacturing information establishing to the FDA's satisfaction the safety, purity, and potency or efficacy of the investigational product for the proposed indication.
 The BLA must be accompanied by a substantial user fee payment unless a waiver or exemption applies.
 The FDA will initially review the BLA for completeness before it accepts it for filing.
 Under the FDA's procedures, the agency has 60 days from its receipt of a BLA to determine whether the application will be accepted for filing based on the agency's threshold determination that the application is sufficiently complete to permit substantive review.
 After the BLA submission is accepted for filing, the FDA reviews the BLA to determine, among other things, whether the proposed product is safe, pure and potent, which includes determining whether it is effective for its intended use, and whether the product is being manufactured in accordance with cGMP, to assure and preserve the product's identity, safety, strength, quality, potency and purity, and in accordance with biological product standards.
 The FDA will inspect the facilities at which the product is manufactured to ensure the manufacturing processes and facilities are in compliance with cGMP requirements and are adequate to assure consistent production of the product within required specifications.
-For a human cellular or tissue product, the FDA also will not approve the product if the manufacture is not in compliance with the GTPs.
-These are FDA regulations that govern the methods used in, and the facilities and controls used for, the manufacture of human cells, tissues, and cellular and tissue based products, which are human cells or tissue intended for implantation, transplant, infusion, or transfer into a human recipient.
+For a human cellular or tissue product, the FDA also will not approve the product if the manufacture of human cells, tissues, and cellular and tissue based products, which are human cells or tissue intended for implantation, transplant, infusion, or transfer into a human recipient.
 The primary intent of the GTP requirements is to ensure that cell and tissue based products are manufactured in a manner designed to prevent the introduction, transmission, and spread of communicable disease.
 Additionally, before approving a BLA, the FDA may inspect one or more clinical sites to assure compliance with GCP.